kjbaker-uk/locatebssid/README.md

 The API and lookup website belongs to ALEXANDER MYLNIKOV at https://www.mylnikov.org/

 ## Want to use or change my code?
-Thats awesome!
+That's awesome!
 Thnaks, but please adhere to the GNU GENERAL PUBLIC LICENSE.
 For more information see the LICENSE.txt in the repo.

+Enjoy.
+D4rkC00d3r :-)